Wheal Busy: Present day

-Today, the site is within area A6i (The Gwennap-Chacewater Mining District) of the Cornwall and West Devon Mining Landscape World Heritage Site.
+Today, the site is part of the Cornwall and West Devon Mining Landscape World Heritage Site, lying within area A6i (The Gwennap-Chacewater Mining District).
 There are good remains of the Brunton calciner, and the concrete bases of the Californian stamps are prominent.
-The Mineral Tramways cycle path passes the mine.
+A Mineral Tramways cycle path passes the mine.

 The mine has been listed as a scheduled monument since 11 March 1974.
 Many of the buildings on the mine property have been listed as Grade II buildings: the engine house and arsenic calciner on 21 November 1985, the chapel for the mine on 14 April 1999, and the mine's smithy building on 7 December 2004.
 In 2011, it was determined that many of the mine's building were in need of restoration.
 Natural England's Higher Level Stewardship agreed to fund work on the engine house and associated buildings in 2014, and the project was completed in the summer of 2015.
 However, while the smithy building was also in need of work, the agency was not able to fund its restoration, but it was hoped there would be other means of funding the restoration of this building.